“Making legal services available to people with cancer is an essential part of holistic patient treatment.”

 “All cancer patients should have access to a service like this.”

 Deborah Koeppel, a Senior Social Worker at New York University Clinical Cancer Center

 The Cancer Pro Bono Legal Project is a collaboration between the University of North Carolina and Duke law schools, the cancer centers at the two universities, as well as the North Carolina Bar Association and North Carolina Society of Healthcare Attorneys.
 Through the program, law students assist pro bono attorneys in working with patients on advance directives, [...]View profile »

-Click here for information about events for cancer patients, friends and family of patients, providers, and/or attorneys throughout the United States.
+Click here for a full list of upcoming events for cancer patients, friends and family of patients, providers, and/or attorneys throughout the United States.

 Who We Are The NCLSN promotes increased availability of free legal services programs so that people affected by cancer may focus on medical care and their quality of life.
 Why Legal Services?
 Cancer survivors face devastating legal and economic consequences.
 Legal services programs assist with insurance disputes, public benefits, housing, employment issues, future care and custody planning, immigration, and advance directives.